wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/endpoint_examples/using-loadbalancing-endpoints.md

 # Session Affinity Load Balancing between Three Endpoints

-### Introduction

-This sample demonstrates how the MI can handle load balancing with session affinity using simple client sessions .
+This sample demonstrates how the Micro Integrator can handle load balancing with session affinity using simple client sessions.
 Here the session type is specified as `         simpleClientSession        ` .
 This is a client initiated session, which means that the client generates the session identifier and sends it with each request.
 In this